Harris Health System Faculty

 Alicia M. Madrid Danto PT, DPT, NCS

 Alicia M. Madrid Danto graduated from the University of Notre Dame in 2012 where she studied Biology and Spanish.
 She then returned home to Texas to attend the University of Texas Medical Branch in Galveston.
 After graduating with her doctorate in physical therapy, she was accepted into the Harris Health Neurologic Residency Program for 2015-2016.
 She stayed on the team to work in the neurologic outpatient setting and became board certified in neurology during the summer of 2017.
 She then joined the residency faculty with teaching classes in neuroanatomy and primary care.
 She also began leading the neurologic module for the orthopedic residency and working as a mentor for the outpatient module.
 In spring 2019, she received her certificate of competency in vestibular rehabilitation and began teaching the vestibular classes for the residency.
 She and two other Harris Health faculty members, Lora Walker and Habeeblai Adewale, taught a 2-day CEU course on concussion in the spring of 2020 and continue to develop the concussion aspects of both residency programs.
+She is currently the Supervisor for the Outpatient Neurologic team at Fournace Place Rehab.

 Meredith Franklin PT, DPT, GCS, CEEAA